-Born with glaucoma, Jacques Côté only partially saw with his left eye.
-At the age of 16, he undergoes an operation that fails.
-This causes the degeneration of the optic nerve, and then he becomes completely blind.
+Born with glaucoma, Jacques Côté only had partial sight in his left eye.
+At the age of 16, he underwent an operation that failed.
+This caused the optic nerve to degenerate, leaving him completely blind.

-Mr. Côté begins his first career as a professional pianist.
-He managed to learn his musical pieces, among others, thanks to Braille.
+Jacques Côté first began his career as a professional pianist.
+He learned all his musical pieces thanks to braille.

-After graduating from university, Mr. Côté began his career teaching French and mathematics at a special school for visually impaired children.
-A few years later, he started teaching Braille while pursuing his graduate studies at the Sherbrooke University.
-In 1975, in order to meet new challenges, he joins a regular school that was preparing to welcome young blind people.
+After graduating from university, Jacques Côté went on to teach French and Mathematics at a special school for visually impaired children.
+Several years later, he became a braille teacher while pursuing graduate studies at the Université de Sherbrook.
+In 1975, he took on a new challenge by joining the teaching team of a regular school that was preparing to integrate young blind students.

-Over the years, Braille Jymico has gained notoriety by specializing in the production of Braille literary, scientific and musical documents, as well as in the adaptation of visual content to tactile graphics.
+Over the years, Braille Jymico gained notoriety by specializing in the braille production of literary, scientific and music documents, and in the conversion of image content into tactile graphics.

-Considering that the vast majority of the company’s customers are in the United States, Braille Jymico decides to offer a service location in Chicago.
+Given that a large majority of the company’s customers are in the United States, Braille Jymico decided to open a service location in Chicago.

 Today, Braille Jymico continues to support schools through the production of materials in alternative format for visually impaired students.
 It also strives to keep pace with the needs of its increasingly diverse clientele by focusing on growth and carrying out new and exciting projects.

 2003 to present